Calliari/docker-intro/README.md

 	app.run(host='0.0.0.0', port=80)
 ```

-### 2. Build the container with the name "friendlyhello"
+### 2. Build the container with the name "friendlyhello".

 ```
 docker build -t friendlyhello .
 ```

-### Run the container friendlyhello
+#### Run the container "friendlyhello"
-export it to the port "4000" with the "-p" flag
+Export it to the port "4000" with the "-p" flag, running in attached mode

 ```
 docker run -p 4000:80 friendlyhello
 ```

 Check the container in your browser http://localhost:4000

+Using the keyboard to stop the container running in the attached mode:

-Hit CTRL+C in your terminal to quit.
+Hit ```CTRL+C``` in your terminal to quit.

 * Or use the curl command to do it